 Relieves pain, fever, and inflammation.
 Protects your heart and thins blood.
 A low dose of Aspirin (81mg) every day can protect your heart, but it's not the best medicine to take for pain, swelling, or fever.
 Prevents blood clots.
 Pradaxa (Dabigatran) is a good medication for preventing blood clots.
 It doesn't require regular blood tests or changing doses often.
 It can be expensive and there's no way to reverse the medication's effects.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
-Reviews & ratings Everyone Men Women Button Group.
-All currently active Everyone Men Women All ages 18-34 35-54 55+ Button Group.
-All currently active All ages 18-34 35-54 55+ 5.152255639097745 Aspirin
+Coupons for Aspirin Cost for (30) 81mg tablets of Aspirin Reviews & ratings Everyone Men Women Filter group.
+All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
+All currently selected All ages 18-34 35-54 55+ 5.152255639097745 Aspirin

 Reviews for Aspirin